allisonwang-db/pyspark-data-sources/README.md

 ## Contributing
 We welcome and appreciate any contributions to enhance and expand the custom data sources.
 If you're interested in contributing:

 - **Add New Data Sources**: Want to add a new data source using the Python Data Source API?
 Submit a pull request or open an issue.
-Please see [Developing Locally](pyspark_datasources/README.md) for more details.
 - **Suggest Enhancements**: If you have ideas to improve a data source or the API, we'd love to hear them!
 - **Report Bugs**: Found something that doesn't work as expected?
 Let us know by opening an issue.